RSE-Sheffield/GPUComputing.github.io/education/cuda/lab01.md

 In exercise 2 we are going to extend the vector addition example from the lecture.
 The file `exercise02.cu` has been provided as a starting point.
 Perform the following modifications.

 * 2.1.
 The code has an obvious mistake.
 Rather than correct it implement a CPU version of the vector addition (Called `vectorAddCPU`) storing the result in an array called `c_ref`.
 Implement a new function `validate` which compares the GPU result to the CPU result.
 It should print an error for each value which is incorrect and return a value indicating the total number of errors.
 You should also print the number of errors to the console.
 Now fix the error and confirm your error check code works.
 * 2.2.
 Change the value of `N` to `2050`.
-Your code will now perform two unsafe writes beyond the memory bounds which you have allocated.
-Correct the error by performing a check in the kernel so that you do not write beyond the bounds of the allocated memory.
+Do not run your code yet as it will now perform unsafe writes beyond the memory bounds which you have allocated.
+This is because a whole thread block is required for the extra two threads (our grid is always made upt of entire blocks).
+You should modify the kernel by adding a check in the kernel so that you do not write beyond the bounds of the allocated memory.
+This will require you the ensure that the threads unique position that it indexed into memory does not exceed `N`.
+Threads which fail this test should no nothing.

 ## Exercise 03 ##